emma2509/AnnotationTaskTrackerFrontend/README.md

-# Getting Started with Create React App
+# Annotation Task Tracker Frontend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+And the site used React.

 For the UI components, this package uses [AWS Cloudscape](https://cloudscape.design/).